Find Affordable College Courses

 $16,160 Average Tuition & Fees

-A rank of #5 on this year’s list means Liberty University is a great value for communication and media studies students.
-Located in the small city of Lynchburg, Liberty University is a private not-for-profit college with a very large student population.
+The excellent programs at Liberty University helped the school earn the #5 place on this year’s ranking of the best communication and media studies schools in Virginia.
+Located in the small city of Lynchburg, Liberty University is a private not-for-profit school with a very large student population.

 The average tuition and fees for an in-state undergraduate at Liberty University are $16,160 a year.
 The average amount in student loans that communications majors at Liberty University take out is $25,625.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $529.